Oz (TV series): Critical reception

 Critical reception of Oz was mostly positive.
 The first season of Oz has been ranked a 70 based on the rating aggregator website Metacritic, indicating generally favorable reviews by critics.
 Caryn James from The New York Times stated: "Set almost entirely in the prison, a high-tech horror with glass-walled cells, Oz can also be unpleasant to watch, it is so gruesome and claustrophobic.
-Yet... as the series moves beyond its introductory shock value, it becomes more serious, disturbing and gripping....
+Yet ... as the series moves beyond its introductory shock value, it becomes more serious, disturbing and gripping ...
 The point of Oz, with its depiction of guilty men in torturous circumstances, is never subtle, but it is complicated and strong."
 Steve Johnson of the Chicago Tribune wrote: "Engaging, often Brutal."

 Other reviews were more critical of the series.
 Frederic Biddle of the Boston Globe said: "A pretentious exercise in cheap thrills, by great talents allowed to run amok."
-Howard Rosenberg of the Los Angeles Times reported: "Its uniqueness and arresting style don't earn it an unqualified endorsement here, for its first two Fontana-written episodes are absolute downers--there's no light at the end of a tunnel, nor even a tunnel--that offer no central characters to like or pull for...Be forewarned, too, that Oz is flat-out the most violent and graphically sexual series on TV."
+Howard Rosenberg of the Los Angeles Times reported: "Its uniqueness and arresting style don't earn it an unqualified endorsement here, for its first two Fontana-written episodes are absolute downersthere's no light at the end of a tunnel, nor even a tunnelthat offer no central characters to like or pull for ...
+Be forewarned, too, that Oz is flat-out the most violent and graphically sexual series on TV."